March 2022 Recipes

 • 6 cloves garlic

-• 1 slice onion, or to taste
+• 1 slice of onion, or to taste

 • 1 teaspoon ground black pepper